That 1989 image became the cover of the January 1990 issue of British Vogue and heralded the birth of the supermodel.

 A muse to many photographers, including the ground-breaking Peter Lindbergh and Herb Ritts, her piercing eyes captivated designers and the public.

-A keen horsewoman, Tatjana has long spoken out about environmental issues and animal welfare, and continues to do so.
+A keen horsewoman, Tatjana had long spoken out about environmental issues and animal welfare, and continued to do so up until her unexpected passing in 2023.

 Tatjana Patitz Pop Art